 Personification is most appropriately used in descriptive or narrative writing.
 Personification is often employed in poetry, as well as more lyrical fiction and nonfiction.
-It’s fairly rare to use personification in an essay or report, although the use of figurative language can be a nice way to catch the reader’s attention in the introduction to any piece of writing.
-It’s important to keep in mind that personification can be much more than just a way to add some decorative touches to your writing.
+It’s fairly rare to use personification in an essay or report, although the use of figurative language can be a nice way to catch the reader’s attention.
+It’s important to keep in mind that personification can be much more than a way to add some decorative touches to your writing.
 When used properly, personification can invite more emotion, humor, and truth into a piece of writing.
-By giving human qualities to something we don’t expect to be human, you allow your readers to make surprising new connections and begin to see the world a little bit differently.
+By giving human qualities to something we don’t expect to be human, you allow your readers to make surprising connections and allow them to see the world a bit differently.

-In other words, use personification when it seems that it fits fairly naturally and will create a strong impact in the mind of your reader.
+In other words, use personification when it seems that personification fits naturally and will create a strong impact in the mind of your reader.
 Should you compare a fire hydrant to a short, red-faced man?
 It all depends on your intent.
-The image could be rather humorous, so it would fit well in a funny piece, but sound strange in a piece of writing designed to be more serious.
+The image could be rather humorous, so this personification would fit well in a funny piece, but sound strange in a piece of writing designed to be more serious.
 When using personification, you must not only find the right characteristics to apply, but also the right tone of voice.

-For additional examples of personification, including examples of personification from works of literature, please visit our Personification Examples resource.
+For additional personification definition help, including personification examples from works of literature, please visit our Personification Examples resource.

 Check out our Free, Printable Personification Worksheets too!